philipjscott/plisten/README.md

 # plisten

 Register callback functions that trigger on tcp/udp requests.
-Currently only supports DNS; I'd be willing to add more functionality if people are interested :smiley:
+Currently only supports DNS; I may add more functionality in the future.

 ## Documentation